aletts54/DATA_ENGINEERING_ETL/temporary_folder/README.md

-#### Temporary folder to save csv files to be uploaded to PostgreSQL using Apache Spark
+#### Temporary folder needed to save csv files to be uploaded to PostgreSQL using Apache Spark